The shareholders’ agreement is essential for preventing disputes between the different partners in a company. This agreement is not governed by law.

 Whenever several parties are involved in a company, which is the case for a corporation, the situation needs to be clarified.
 This can be done by means of a shareholders’ agreement.
 This type of contract, which clarifies relationships between shareholders outside the context of the articles of association, is not a legal requirement.

 There are no examples of standard contracts, as relationships vary between one company and the next.
-However, you should seek advice from a notary when drawing up the contract.
+However, you should seek advice from an experienced attorney when drawing up the contract.

 In principle, the shareholders’ agreement should contain the following points: